bsumlin/PyMieScatt/docs/forward.rst

    Bext, Bsca, Babs, G, Bpr, Bback, Bratio : float
-	The Mie coefficients calculated by :py:func:`MieQ`, integrated over the size distribution. q : dict
+	The Mie coefficients calculated by :py:func:`AutoMieQ`, integrated over the size distribution. q : dict
 	If asDict==True, :py:func:`MieQ_withSizeDistribution` returns a dict of the above values with appropriate keys.